13 books to read when you reach retirement

 This is a gloriously funny, but horribly plausible, novel, which plays with genre (one moment sci-fi, the next 60s Carry On romp) throughout, while challenging the human race’s many frailties with a gimlet eye and sardonic smile.

 There are few people who are as passionate about books as the writers of the Book Geek.
-In particular, we spoke to Emily May, who has been writing reviews and sharing her thoughts for over four years.
+In particular Emily May, who has been writing reviews and sharing her thoughts for over four years.

 3. And the Mountains Echoed by Khaled Hosseini

-A multigenerational-family story revolving around brothers and sisters, it is an emotional, provocative, and unforgettable novel about how we love, how we take care of one another, and how the choices we make resonate through generations.
+A multigenerational-family story revolving around brothers and sisters, it is an emotional, provocative, and unforgettable novel about how people love, take care of one another, and how the choices made resonate through generations.

 4. Life After Life by Kate Atkinson